Skip to content

 Use mesh bags and avoid overloading the machine

-Place your Tencel and delicate pieces inside a mesh laundry bag for an added layer of protection against agitation.
+Place your microfiber-spandex blend and delicate pieces inside a mesh laundry bag for an added layer of protection against agitation.
 Keep the drum no more than three-quarters full so clothes move freely and rinse completely.

 4. Dry with low heat or air dry to protect fibers